 Proposal 6: Agee with the text proposal and the following NOTE.

+NOTE 3: UE behaviour on receipt of an RRC message on DCCH or CCCH that does not include a field that is mandatory (e.g. because conditions for mandatory presence are fulfilled) is unspecified.

 Handling of Tdocs R2-1904656 [2] and R2-1904657 [3]

-Both these documents were proposing to introduce text “If absent or released, the UE assumes”.
+Both these documents were proposing to introduce text “If the field is not configured or is released, the UE assumes”.

-It is sufficient to capture as ““If absent ” as this includes the case the configuration “is released” (actual text used depends on agreement to Q4).
+It is sufficient to capture as ““If the field is not configured” as this includes the case the configuration “is released” (actual text used depends on agreement to Q4).

 To allow the continued use of delta signalling, use of Need M is allowed.
 Though this is a bit of a contradiction, we should hopefully not have these cases in the future beyond the initial defaults.